 The oval greyhound racing track was introduced to the UK in 1926 by Charles Munn and Major Lyne-Dixon.
 In concert with Brigagier-General Critchley and Sire William Gentle £22,000 was raised to fund the launch of the Greyhound Racing Association, later renamed the Greyhound Board of Great Britain (GBGB).
-The first race was held in Manchester's Belle View stadium.
+The first race was held in Manchester’s Belle View stadium, sadly now closed.
 The sport took off in industrial British cities and by the following year, 1927, there were over 40 tracks in the UK.

-Greyhound racing started a slow decline from the early 1960's when off-course betting was made legal.
+Greyhound racing started a slow decline from the early 1960’s when off-course betting was made legal.
 Limited TV coverage, lack of sponsorship and abolition of the gambling tax lead to the sport being nearly wiped out.
-The sport declined from hundreds of tracks to the 25 still around today.
+The sport declined from hundreds of tracks to just 25 in 2022.

 It is actually online betting sites that are at least in part responsible keeping the sport alive.
 Live streaming of greyhound racing has created somewhat of a revival in the industry.
 Track attendances are still very low yet more people watch greyhound racing than ever before with in play betting and streaming.
 Bookmakers such as Coral even own tracks such as Romford simply to stream races to customers.

 A positive consequence of the heightened involvement with online bookmakers means there are plenty of greyhound offers and best odds guarantees around.